At a glance

-Prior to the meeting, you should get written notice of your meeting (this is often called prior written notice).
-It should list the people or the positions of people who are invited to it.
+Before the meeting, the school should send you a written notice (prior written notice).
+It should list the names or roles of all the people who are invited to the meeting.

-When you walk into the room, it may be packed with people.
-That can be intimidating, especially if you don’t know who they are, and they all know each other.
-But the first thing that should happen at the meeting is introductions.
-Everyone will give their name, their title and their relationship to your child.
+The meeting should start with introductions.
+Everyone should give their name, their title, and their relationship to your child.
 If this doesn’t happen, speak up and ask that introductions be made.

-It’s important to remember that you’re a crucial part of the team.
-So when you introduce yourself, say something like, “I’m Kevin’s mother.
+Remember that you’re a crucial part of the team.
+So when you introduce yourself, add something like, “I’m Kevin’s mother.
 I’m looking forward to working with all of you.”

 - You.
-Parents have the opportunity to take an active role in the evaluation meeting and all IEP meetings.
+Parents and caregivers have the right to take an active role in this meeting and all IEP meetings.
 (If you don’t go, however, the meetings can take place without you.)

 - Your child’s general education teacher(s).
 If your child doesn’t yet have an assigned teacher, a general education teacher who teaches kids of the same age will attend.
 (This can happen when you transfer schools.)

 - A special education teacher.
 Read about the role of special education teachers.